nagabharat/druid/docs/content/Ingestion-overview.md

 2 and 4 are the same, although they are reading from different Kafka partitions.
 Querying for the data will yield inconsistent results.

-This is not always a problem?
-No. If your data is small enough to fit on a single Kafka partition, you can replicate with issues.
+Is this always a problem?
+No. If your data is small enough to fit on a single Kafka partition, you can replicate without issues.
 Otherwise, you can run real-time nodes without replication.

 ## Large Batch of Static Data